-I am MimiTVA ... una Madre, Wife, Producer, Hermana, Writer, “Cita", Machado, filmmaker, tv Producer, thought leader, winner, lover, dancer, activist, MimiSpice maker + the chief cook & bottle washer at mi casa and finally a very good friend!
+I am MimiTVA ... una Madre, Wife, Producer, Hermana, Writer, “Cita", Machado, filmmaker, TV Producer, thought leader, winner, lover, dancer, activist, MimiSpice maker + the chief cook & bottle washer en mi casa and finally a very good friend!

 View more posts